BPM-Conseil/ai-training-exercises/windsurf/demo_5.md

-# Windsurf demo 3
+# Windsurf demo 5

 Update libraries

-1. Run exercise 2 to see that it fail.
+1. Run demo 5 to see that it fail.
-2. Prompt: Update the library for exercise 2 so formatDistanceToNowStrict works
+2. Prompt: Update the library for demo 5 so formatDistanceToNowStrict works
 3. Validate the change.